HamoudBalawi/project-e/README.md

 This project is to create a website for a local tourism agency in Bergen called ‘Holidaze’ for visitors to the area to be able to find hotels, B&Bs and guesthouses, and for the accommodation owners to receive enquiries. as well as the administration side where properties can be added and enquiries managed.

-- To provide protection
-- To provide medical support
+- To provide visitors find accommodation

 ## Built With